JackSzwergold/Writing/memories/Trading Video Games with Beven.md

 “Douglas!!!” she shouted again to which Douglas shouted “I’m sitting on it mom!!!”

-I looked at Douglass sitting there on the washing machine as it shook back and forth, but the lid was closed.
-No water was going to spill out if the lid, but Douglas sat there crying, red faced with his legs gently shaking back and forth with the motion of the machine.
+I looked at Douglass sitting there on the washing machine as it shook back and forth, but the lid was closed thanks to his weight.
+No water was going to spill out if the machine thanks to Douglas’s efforts, but Douglas sat there crying, red faced, with his limp legs gently shaking back and forth with the motion of the machine.

 I turned back to the Atari.
 Bradley tried to play Donkey Kong but really stunk.
 He didn’t get upset about it.
 But he also didn’t get upset at his brother crying on the top of washing machine.
 Neither did Beven.
 Neither did Matt.
 Neither did his dad who was wiping wood with turpentine from the beginning of this mess without uttering a word.